DSP3-apps/ncea-frontend/README.md

 │   ├── assets             // Contains all the sass styles and scripts │   │   ├── sass           // Contains all the sass styles and functions
+│   ├── config             // To define and initiate the configurations │   │   ├── azureKeyVa..ts // This is to create a connection object that reads data from the Azure key vault │   │   ├── elasticSea..ts // Create a connection object for Elasticsearch.
-│   ├── config             // To define and initiate the configurations │   │   └── geoNetwork..ts // Here is where you can find the initialization of the axios clients │   ├── controllers        // The definition of all route handlers can be found here │   │   ├── api            // For API rest endpoint controller are arranged here │   │   └── web            // For web view rendering, controllers are arranged by module names
+│   │   └── environment..ts// The purpose of this is to read the environment variables.
+│   ├── controllers        // The definition of all route handlers can be found here │   │   ├── api            // For API rest endpoint controller are arranged here │   │   └── web            // For web view rendering, controllers are arranged by module names